nikolaygekht/SixSigmaInR/readme.md

 4. Install `tidyverse` library by running `install-tidyverse.r` in the root

+Note: if you installed R under Program Files folder the library installation may fail because of insufficient permissions.
+Give full control over R folder to all users.

 5. To run R scripts use `R --file=...` where `...` is R file name.